AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 Maximum order value (11.2,n) ___________________

-&gt; Note: Data entry is strongly recommended, or required by the system, for the fields displayed in bold type above.
+> Note: Data entry is strongly recommended, or required by the system, for the fields displayed in bold type above.
 The data entered for the fields marked above with an asterisk (*) is copied from the Purchasing System vendor's record.

 ### Working with A/P Item Records